mikenguyen13/data_analysis/_book/13-variable_transformation.md

 The choice of the constant is critically important, especially when you want to do inference.
 It can dramatically change your model fit (see [@ekwaru2018overlooked] for the independent variable case).

+@chen2023logs show that in causal inference problem, $\log$ transformation of values with meaningful 0 is problematic.
+But there are solutions for each approach (e.g., DID, IV).

 However, assuming that you do not have 0s because of

 -   Censoring